8 things you can do to pump up your heart health now

 Heart disease is the leading cause of death in Tennessee, and its prevalence is high across the mid-South.
 Thankfully, lifestyle changes can reduce your risk.
 In February, the nation spotlights heart health, so we’ve compiled a list of things you can do right now to improve your ticker’s health.

-- Indulge in your favorite creative hobby: reading, gardening, knitting, restoring old furniture or trying a new, healthy recipe.
+Try reading, gardening, knitting, restoring old furniture or testing out a new, healthy recipe.
 Taking your mind off daily stressors by doing something you love will also reduce cortisol, says a recent study.

 If you’re heading to the doctor, don’t forget to ask these 10 heart questions.